 Pay and employment

-If your employer is regularly late when paying your wages then there are procedures you can use to enforce your legal right to your pay.
+• If your employer is regularly late when paying your wages then there are steps you can take to enforce your legal right to your pay.

-If you lose your job you have certain rights and entitlements including the right to be paid for work you have done.
-Find out how to make a compaint about non-payment of wages.
+• If you lose or leave your job you have the right to be paid for days you have worked.
+Find out about how to get paid the money you are owed and how to make a compaint about non-payment of wages.

-Employees can get certain benefits in addition to their salary or wages.
-Some of these benefits are taxed.
-This document provides information on how such benefits are taxed.
+• Employees can get certain benefits in addition to their salary or wages.
+Most of these benefits are taxed.

 This document is in: Income tax

-Tax on income you earn from employment is deducted directly from your salary (pay).
+• Tax on income you earn from employment is deducted directly from your pay.
 Find out how this tax is calculated.

 This document is in: Income tax